-(24) Service companies.
+(4) Service companies.

-In lieu of, or in addition to, A self-insured employer may use one or more service companies as authorized by ORS 656.455 instead of establishing its own place of businessclaims processing locations in this state, the self-insured employer may use Oregon claims processing locations operated by service companies to satisfy the requirements of section (1) of this rule. -If a self-insured employer elects to use claims processing locations operated by one or more service companies with respect to all or any portion of its business: under the following conditions:
+In lieu of, or in addition to, establishing its own claims processing locations in this state, the self-insured employer may use Oregon claims processing locations operated by service companies to satisfy the requirements of section (1) of this rule.
+If a self-insured employer elects to use claims processing locations operated by one or more service companies with respect to all or any portion of its business: